 The market is located on the edge of the center of Barcelona but is easily accessed by metro to Encants (L2) or Glories (L1).
 There are food stalls on site and the Design Museum of Barcelona (Museu del Disseny) is a couple of minutes walk away, so there’s enough around to make a visit to Encants worth the short journey.

-Would you like an illustration that makes to smile every time you look at it to remind you of that place?
+Would you like an illustration that makes you smile every time you look at it to remind you of that place?
 I am offering personalised house and travel illustrations, check out my Etsy shop here.